MaazAli8460/Sesional_Practice/README.md

-# Sesional_Practice
+# Sessional_Practice

-## This repo is solely for the purpose of Sesional 1 Practice task
+## This repo is solely for the purpose of Sessional 1 Practice task